Create elevation layers

 The spatial and spectral detail fields populate.
 The values range from 1 to 20, with higher numbers corresponding to more detailed outputs.
 In a city, where buildings and skyscrapers may have many roof facets with large differences in height, lower values can be used because the elevation changes are very easy to detect.
 In a suburb or row housing example, values would need to be higher to detect more subtle differences in elevation.
 Because you're dealing with both skyscrapers (along the river) and row housing (to the east), you'll use the default values, which fall relatively in the middle of the range.

-Now that the building footprints have been split, you'll use the Create Buildings task to make a 3D feature class of buildings.
+Now that the building footprints have been segmented, you will use the Create Buildings task to make a 3D feature class of buildings.

 - In the Tasks pane, expand Publish buildings to view the available tasks for working with buildings.

 There are two optional tasks in the Publish buildings group that allow you to extract building footprints and preprocess building footprints.
 The first task, Extract building footprints, is only necessary if you do not have building footprints and will extract the building footprints from a lidar dataset.
 The next task, Preprocess building footprints, allows you to segment buildings based on another feature class prior to roof form creation.
 You do not have another feature class to segment with and you just segmented using an elevation surface, so you will proceed to the Create buildings task.

 - In the Tasks pane, double-click Create buildings.

 - In the Create buildings pane, enter the following parameters:

 - For Ground Elevation Surface (DTM), choose Portland_dtm_surface.

 - For Normalized Elevation Surface (nDSM), choose Portland_ndsm_surface.